elotl/kip/README.md

 ##
 **Q.** How long does it take to start a workload?

 **A.** In AWS, instances boot in under a minute, usually pods are dispatched to the instance in about 45 seconds.
-Depending on the size of the container, a pod will be running in 60 to 90 seconds.
+Depending on the size of the container image, a pod will be running in 60 to 90 seconds.
 In our experience, starting pods in Azure can be a bit slower with startup times between 1.5 to 3 minutes.

 ##
 **Q.** Does it work with the Horizontal Pod Autoscaler and Vertical Pod Autoscaler?